9dots/tech-and-tape/k-2/kindergarten/lesson-plans/lesson-18/lesson.md

 How many times does it repeat?</iconp>

 - [ ] **Explain** that just like in the robot game it is possible to repeat directions.
->>“Just like in our jumping robot game, we can tell our computer to repeat a direction more than once instead of writing that direction over and over again.”
+>>“Just like in our jumping robot game, we can tell our computer to repeat code instead of writing same line or lines of code over and over again.”

 - [ ] **Demonstrate** how to repeat code using the loop block.
- >>“To tell our computer to repeat a direction we put the direction or directions we want repeated in a loop.
+ >>“To tell our computer to repeat code we write it in a loop.
 First we select the code we want to repeat.
-Then we click the loop block and select the number of times we want the computer to repeat the code.”
+Then we click the loop block and select the number of times we want the computer to repeat it.”

 ![explore-two](./images/explore-two.png)